 In many land-based casinos around the world, no drinks are allowed at the Roulette table and food is almost certainly not allowed.
 So, if you’re the type who fancies a nibble while you place your bets then you might want to fuel up before you take a seat.
 Why?
 Usually, it’s just to protect the material of the wheel from spills and stains - and considering how expensive they can be, we’re not all that surprised.

 However, if you want to play Roulette over a fresh brew or your brekkie (with the added bonus of being able to wear whatever you want) then playing Roulette online is a good choice.
-You can even play the likes of Player’s Suite Roulette for an authentic experience in the comfort of your own home.

 6: ‘Lucky’ Numbers From Hollywood